BillTheBest/promethius/README.md

 ### A fast and easy way to build a real time websocket dashboard

 Ripley is an easy to use monitoring dashboard written in Scala.

-It uses websockets to push real time updates directly to the board.

-The idea is to give you "just enough" to build great looking real-time dashboards while allowing you the freedom to customize things easily.
+It uses web sockets to push real time updates directly to the board.
+The idea is to give you "just enough" to build great looking real-time dashboards while allowing you the freedom to customise things easily.

 ![](https://raw.githubusercontent.com/owainlewis/ripley/master/public/images/pv.png)